Witness Interviews in Internal Investigations: The UK Perspective

 An alternative approach is for the legal adviser to prepare a note of what the witness has said.
 Legal privilege is more likely to apply in circumstances where notes contain some form of legal comment, advice and analysis.
 This may include the lawyer’s own impressions and assessment of the interview.
 Alternatively, two sets of notes could be prepared, one containing the factual account and one containing the lawyer’s own views.
 If so, at a minimum, the authorities are likely to seek a copy of the factual account.

 The company will need to decide whether to provide the witness with a copy of the note.
 Where it is likely to rely on the witness’s testimony in civil proceedings, it may be helpful to agree a note at an early stage to limit any future challenge to its accuracy.
-This carries the risk that it may be passed on and any applicable privilege would be lost, and may cause issues if the account is materially disputed.
+This, though, carries the risk that it may be passed on and any applicable privilege would be lost, and may cause issues if the account is materially disputed.

 Where proceedings are anticipated, there are some advantages in preparing a witness statement at an early stage.
 If the witness decides at a later date not to co-operate or for whatever reason he or she is no longer able to assist, the company may be able to rely on the evidence given, or compel the witness to attend and give evidence having already taken a record of the witness’s evidence.
 However, even if privilege can be maintained, it is likely the authorities would nevertheless seek a copy.